colinl/colinl.github.io/_posts/2016-07-30-A-complete-vpn-server-for-under-20-ukp.markdown

 and change it to

-`dh 2048.pem`.
+`dh dh2048.pem`

 In fact it may already be that.

-Uncomment, by removing the # at the front, the lines (which are not together in the file)
+Uncomment, by removing the # or ; if present at the front, from these lines (which are not together in the file)

+    comp-lzo
     push "redirect-gateway def1 bypass-dhcp"
     tls-auth ta.key 0
     user nobody
     group nogroup
     mute 20

-Now we can start the server
+Now we can start the server, it is necessary to start two services in Stretch

-    sudo systemctl start openvpn
+    sudo systemctl restart openvpn
+    sudo systemctl restart openvpn@service

 Run `tail -n 50 /var/log/syslog` which will print the last 50 lines of the log and you should see a page full of ovpn-server messages.
 Provided there is nothing there that suggests it is not